 Bringing Groups and Containers together.

-When you add a new app to a group, the add app screen will suggest using the group cookie profile.
+When you add a new app to a group, the add app screen will suggest using the group cookie container.
 This is so that links between apps in that group will flow seamlessly, without you having to keep signing-in.

 However, groups can include apps with different cookie containers - just bear in mind that links will not work correctly between them.
 But this may be your desired behaviour e.g. organising all your Gmail's together in one group - they need to be kept separate but you don't need to work across them.

 Some fast facts about groups:

 - You can move your groups and apps around the sidebar and top toolbar by dragging them (Version: 10.101) Try it!

 - You can change the container of an app at any time using the right-click menu followed by 'Settings > App Settings > Cookie Container' (if you do change the container of an app or group, you may need to sign-in to your apps again).

 So what are Workspaces for then?

 You can add existing apps or weblinks to workspaces by clicking on the '+' icon (top-right corner of the workspaces box).
 Workspaces offer a way of bookmarking apps and links that you may use on a regular basis.
 For example, you may have a particular Google document you're working on at the moment, and you want to group it with a project worksheet or Trello board.
 Pop a link to them in a workspaces for easy navigation, then delete when you're done (this doesn't delete the app or link from elsewhere in Wavebox).